Ōnoshō Fumiya: Fighting style

-Ōnoshō has a preference for oshi techniques (pushing and thrusting) rather than grasping his opponent's mawashi or belt.
-His most common kimarite or winning move is oshidashi, the push-out.
-His style is regarded as aggressive, with him looking to move forward and finish the match as quickly as possible.
-However since his 2018 injury layoff he has sought to add more variety to his technique.
+Ōnoshō had a preference for oshi techniques (pushing and thrusting) rather than grasping his opponent's mawashi or belt.
+His most common kimarite or winning move was oshidashi (frontal push-out), responsible for 41 percent of his career victories.
+His style was regarded as aggressive, with him looking to move forward and finish the match as quickly as possible.
+However, since his 2018 injury layoff, he had sought to add more variety to his technique.